CMSP Tales & KLX 300D Upgrades

 This is my 2c on the matter.

-I looked at a few videos yesterday where several folks were dragging their rear brake for speed control on the lollipop test with CHP officer commentary supporting and praising it.
+I looked at a few videos the other day where several folks were dragging their rear brake for speed control on the lollipop test with CHP officer commentary supporting and praising this practice.

 The CMSP instructors kept contradicting covering throttle and brakes which I just do not agree with.

-In any event, a few days after failing out I sent NorCal Moto a long email cataloging my long list of injuries and also set about adjusting my bike for the lollipop test at the Pittsburgh DMV and practicing it endlessly.
+In any event, a few days after failing out, I sent NorCal Moto a long email cataloging my long list of injuries and also set about adjusting my bike for the lollipop test at the Pittsburgh DMV and practicing it endlessly with adjustment tweaks here and there.

 I also looked up tire pressure for a Dunlop D605 front and rear for my weight and they suggested 33 psi front and back.